active-group/reacl-c/doc/intro.md

 messages sent to it down.

 The possible values for the first argument to `focus` are not restricted to keywords.
-If you pass an integer value, then the item focuses on the n-th item of a vector.
-And you can also pass any function of two arities: The single arity is used to extract the inner state from the outer state, and the two-argument arity is used to embed a new inner state in the current outer state:
+You can also pass any function of two arities:
+The single arity is used to extract the inner state from the outer state, and the two-argument arity is used to embed a new inner state in the current outer state:

 ```clojure
 (fn